nishbo/timed_sparse_matrix/README.md

-# PROJECT
+# Timed Sparse Matrices

-Load sparse matrices and tensors with time stamps into a standard matrix in Python, MATLAB, and C++.
+Load timed sparse matrices and tensors into a lists, matrices, vectors, etc. in Python, MATLAB, and C++.

-Rename to 'tsm' - timed sparse matrix?

 ## I/O functions